yalmip/yalmip.github.io/_posts/inside/2021-05-13-debuggingnonsymmetricsquare.md

 Although it is much more common to define intended full matrices as symmetric by mistake, sometimes users misunderstand the meaning of *full* vs *symmetric* in [sdpvar](/command/sdpvar).
 A typical mistake could be to try to find a positive definite matrix \\(P\\) proving stability of a linear system by finding a feasible solution to the [semidefinite programming problem](/tutorial/semidefiniteprogramming) \\(A^TP + PA\preceq 0, P\\succeq I, P = P^T\\).

-We create this model incorrectly, and note when we look at the constraint (always do that in the initial phase of your model development!) and see that we do not have 2 semidefinite constraints but two sets of elementwise constraints of dimension 4.
+We create this model incorrectly, and note when displaying the constraint (always do that in the initial phase of your model development!) that we do not have 2 semidefinite constraints but two sets of elementwise constraints of dimension 4.
 A warning will be issued for both constraints.
 In the end, the solver will fail as this *linear program* is infeasible.

 ````matlab
 A = [-4 2;3 -4];